Ramakrushna Nanda: Family

 Nanda's father was Madhusudan Nanda (d.
 1892).
 His mother died in 1951.
 In 1925, Nanda married Soudamini Devi (d.
 13 August 1988).
 They had eight daughters and one son.
 Nanda's elder brother was Balakrushna Nanda (teacher) and younger brothers were Radhakrushna Nanda (an eminent Drama writer cum artist and owner of Ichhapur Jatra Mandali, writer of many drama books and Niyati songs) and Dinakrushna Nanda.

-His son is Er Prabhat Kumar Nanda, a retired Chief Engineer (RWSS).
+His son is Er Prabhat Kumar Nanda, a retired Chief Engineer (Water Resources Dept) and was also Member OPSC.
 His daughter-in-law is Smt Anasuya Nanda, who is an eminent writer and singer.
 She is the editor of the Odia Children's magazine Sansar (founded by Ramakrushna Nanda).

 Education

-Nanda was born at Bairoi village of Cuttack District in Odisha and educated in the village of Kantapada, and at the Revenshwa collegiate school, Cuttack.
+Nanda was born at Bairoi village of Cuttack District in Odisha and educated in the village of Kantapada, and at the Ravenshaw collegiate school, Cuttack.
 He wrote for a school magazine, Chandrika.
 At the time of Independence of India, Nanda was inspired by a local leader, Gopobandhu and became a Swecha Sebaka, a volunteer.
 He stayed in Alkasrama,until continuing his studies at Satybadi Jatiya Bidyalaya, where he learnt Devnagiri, a type of Indian alphabet.
 Nanda also matriculated from the English medium school and later received a bachelor of education.